3D Atlas

 3D Atlas is an educational multimedia software application developed by Creative Wonders and published by Electronic Arts.
 It consists of the original 3D Atlas as well as 3D Atlas 97 and 3D Atlas 98.

 Reception

-The New York Times said "3D Atlas is best at displaying national statistics, letting you graph and compare them in many fascinating ways, including ones you invent.
-But the inconsistent interface does not always make you aware of scale".
+Stephen Manes of The New York Times said:

+"3D Atlas is best at displaying national statistics, letting you graph and compare them in many fascinating ways, including ones you invent.
+But the inconsistent interface does not always make you aware of scale."